Saayan-Chowdhury-2004/py-syntax-checker/README.md

 ## 1) Overview

-Python Syntax Checker Plus is a lightweight yet powerful tool to validate Python scripts without executing them.
+Python Syntax Checker is a lightweight yet powerful tool to validate Python scripts without executing them.
 It is designed for:

 * Beginners learning Python (instant feedback on mistakes)